ethanpyth/url_shortener/README.md

 # Url shortener

-this is shortener of url made in django
+  This is shortener of url made with django

 ## Technologies

-* Django : 4.0.3
+  - Django : 4.0.3
-* Bootstrap : 5.1.3
+  - Bootstrap : 5.1.3